Zara-Khan-7/Hackathon-3-Documentation/README.md

 This journey is teaching me so much about collaboration, problem-solving, and technical precision. 💡 Excited for what’s ahead on Day 3!

+🚀 Hackathon Achievement! 🚀

+I'm thrilled to share that I successfully completed a 3-day hackathon with 4 major tasks.
+During this challenge, I implemented a range of features for a dynamic and user-friendly web application.
+Here's what I accomplished:

+1️⃣ Dynamic Routing for Product Display - Ensured seamless navigation for showcasing products.
+2️⃣ Cart Components - Integrated a smooth shopping cart experience.
+3️⃣ Login Page - Developed a secure login page for user authentication.
+4️⃣ Product Listing - Designed an interactive listing page for products.
+5️⃣ Dynamic Components - Added flexibility to the interface with dynamic elements.
+6️⃣ FAQs & Customer Help Page - Built an informative support page to enhance customer experience.
+7️⃣ Billing Page - Developed an efficient billing page for easy payment management.
+8️⃣ Checkout Page - Implemented a smooth and secure checkout process for users.

+✨ Further Updates:
+More exciting features and updates are yet to come!
+Please note, this document represents the work done up until today, and ongoing updates will be added as we move forward.

+Stay tuned for more! 💻✨

+#hackathon #webdevelopment #react #nextjs #ecommerce #UIUX #coding #developer #womenintech
 #Hackathon #UIUX #WebDevelopment #Sanity #NextJS #TechJourney #GrowthMindset #WomenInTech